R0ham/barbershop-lookbook/README.md

 # Hair Style Gallery

-Built using the Windsurf IDE with these models: GPT-5, Sonnet 4, SWE-1.
+Built with the Windsurf IDE using these models: GPT-5, Sonnet 4, SWE-1.
-Fully agentic AI implementation, with me (the human) supplying only creative vision and occassional debugging.
+This is a fully agentic AI implementation, with me (the human) supplying only creative vision and occassional debugging.

-## Description
+## Mission Statement

 A modern web application built on React, Tailwind CSS, and Node.js to help users discover and explore hairstyles to find their perfect look.